-- Payments to a member of the clergy that can be spent as he or she wishes, such as for personal expenses. - Expenses you paid for another person who provided services to a qualified organization.
+- Payments to a member of the clergy that can be spent as they wish, such as for personal expenses. - Expenses you paid for another person who provided services to a qualified organization.

 Example.
-Your son does missionary work.
-You pay his expenses.
-You can't claim a deduction for the expenses you paid related to his contribution of services.
+Your child does missionary work.
+You pay their expenses.
+You can't claim a deduction for the expenses you paid related to their contribution of services.